NYC Bikkke “Karen” Caught Trying To Take CitiBike From Black Teen

 A white hospital worker in New York City is under investigation after being seen trying to take a bike from a Black teenager in a viral video.

-A video posted to social media on Saturday (May 13) showed an unidentified white hospital worker in blue scrubs in the Kips Bay neighborhood of Manhattan in a confrontation with a Black teen and his friends as she tried to take a CitiBike from him.
+A video posted to social media Saturday (May 13), showed female white hospital worker who has been identified as Sarah Jane Comrie, in blue scrubs in the Kips Bay neighborhood of Manhattan in a confrontation with a Black teen and his friends as she tried to take a CitiBike from him.
 “Help!
 Help me!
 Please, help me,” she is seen yelling as the teen maintains his grasp on the bike, informing her that he’s already paid for its use.
 “This is my bike, it’s on my account,” he says.

+Comrie continues to scream for help.
+“Get off me!
+Get off me, you’re hurting my fetus,” she yells at him while pushing at him and attempting to take his phone as he’s recording.
+“I’m not touching you!
+You’re putting your stomach on my hand,” he responds.

 A spokesperson for the healthcare network further updated the situation with another statement, saying: “We are aware of the video involving a healthcare provider off duty and away from the hospital campus.
 The incident in the video is disturbing.
 The provider is currently out on leave and will remain on leave pending a review.
 As a health system, we are committed to providing an environment for our patients and staff that is free from discrimination of any kind.”